 The coordination of the core, required and optional program partners in each region and local area of the state will be required for Illinois to achieve the goal of coordinated business services.
-As noted previously, the support of employer-driven sector initiatives is a key WIOA strategy.
+As noted in Section III.a.2.A, the support of employer-driven sector initiatives is a key WIOA strategy.
 Illinois will expand business engagement across the workforce system in order to align training with needed skills, and to match companies with qualified workers and workforce needs, pointing the state towards the creation of a talent pipeline that fuels economic growth and creates career pathways for all citizens of Illinois.